Clerks (film): Clerks: The TV Show

 A pilot for a live-action television series was produced in 1995.
 It was produced by Touchstone Television and was to be developed by Richard Day.
-The pilot only referenced the character names and starred none of the cast from the original film, contained no foul language (except words suitable enough for a TV-PG rating) and did not feature Silent Bob.
+The pilot only referenced the character names and starred none of the cast from the original film, contained no foul language (except words suitable enough for a TV-PG rating which began in 1997) and did not feature Silent Bob.
 The character of Jay was featured, prompting Smith to point out that he owned the character rights to both Jay and Silent Bob (for the purposes of featuring them in separate films).
 The producers' solution was to change the character's name to Ray.
 Smith was unaware of the production of the series until casting was underway.
 Smith, as well as Mosier and Mewes, had been knee-deep with the production of Mallrats at the time and attempted to become involved in the series, but became disheartened quickly as an episode he had written for the series was shot down to be used as a potential B-plot.
 He would later use the script for an episode of Clerks: The Animated Series.

 O'Halloran and Anderson both auditioned to reprise their roles of Dante and Randal from the film but were replaced by Andrew Lowery and future Saturday Night Live performer Jim Breuer.
 After seeing the result, Smith, Mosier, Mewes, O'Halloran and Anderson all said that it was terrible, with O'Halloran and Anderson further stating they were both glad they weren't involved.

 Clerks: The Animated Series

 Touchstone Television (with Miramax Films) also produced Clerks: The Animated Series a short-lived six-episode animated television series featuring the same characters and cast of the original film.
 Two episodes aired on ABC in late May/early June 2000 before being pulled from the lineup.
-The full six episodes were released on DVD in 2001 before being run on Comedy Central in 2004 and Adult Swim from 2008 to 2010.
-In a trailer for (but not in) Jay and Silent Bob Strike Back, Randal, referencing the series, says to Dante: "If you were funnier than that, ABC would've never cancelled us."
+The full six episodes were released on DVD in 2001 before being run on Comedy Central in 2002 and Adult Swim from 2008 to 2010.
+In a trailer for Jay and Silent Bob Strike Back, Randal, referencing the series, says to Dante: "If you were funnier than that, ABC would've never cancelled us."